-- Your spouse's eligibility ends 30 days after legal separation(2) or divorce.
-Your domestic partner's eligibility ends 30 days after the requirements for domestic partnership on pages 15-17 are no longer satisfied. - Your child's eligibility ends on the date your child no longer satisfies the requirements for a dependent child as described on pages 15-17, 30 days after the child's 26th birthday, or the end of the calendar year in which the child turns 26, whichever is earlier. - Eligibility of a spouse, a domestic partner, and dependent children ends 30 days after your death.
+- Your spouse's eligibility ends 30 days after legal separation or divorce. - Your child's eligibility ends on the earlier of the date your child (i) no longer satisfies the requirements for a dependent child as described on page 11, or (ii) 30 days after the child's 26th birthday, or (iii) the end of the calendar year in which the child turns 26. - Eligibility of a spouse and children (including dependent children) ends 30 days after your death.